radiomix/backup-instance-to-ebs/README.md

 each time the instance was configured newly.
 All neccessary configuration parameters are set in [`config.sh`](config.sh).
 Each run of either step gets [logged](#logging) to log file `$log_file` in `$log_dir`.

 ______

 ##Usage
-Attach an EBS volume to device `$aws_snapshot_device`, adjust `$aws_snapshot_volume_id` to reflect the volume id and other parameters in `config.sh` and upload your X.509 Cert files.
-You are ready to run both steps:
+Attach an EBS volume with a file system to device `$aws_snapshot_device`, adjust `$aws_snapshot_volume_id` to reflect the volume id and other parameters in `config.sh`.
+You are ready to convert your instance backed AMI into an EBS backed AMI:

 ###**Step 1** `prepare-instance.sh`
-This step is only performed once.
+**This step is only performed once on the machine**.
 It installs EC2 API and EC2 Tools, checks vor necessary packages (`wget, openssl, java, unzip, pv`), installs packages `kpartx, gdisk, grub v0.97` and prepares `/boot/grub/menu.list` and `/etc/fstab`.